Whiting Ranch Wilderness Park

-Whiting Ranch Wilderness Park is a public regional park in southern Orange County, California.
+Whiting Ranch Wilderness Park is a 2,500 acre public regional park within the city of Lake Forest in southern Orange County, California.
 Whiting Ranch features riparian, oak woodland, grassland, chaparral, and coastal sage scrub environments throughout various canyons and hillscapes.
-The 2,500 acre park mostly encompasses unincorporated land just outside of Lake Forest.
 The park is home to over 17 miles of trail spread out over 23 different paths, making the location a popular destination for mountain bikers, hikers, and horseback riders.

 The park is close to Cleveland National Forest.
 Mountain lions frequent the park, searching for deer and small animals.
 While attacks on people are rare, they do occur and visitors are warned to be alert and not approach the animals.

 History

-Whiting Ranch was first part of a 10,000 acre ranch named Rancho Canada de Los Alisos that was granted to Jose Serrano in 1842.
+Whiting Ranch was the first part of a 10,000-acre ranch named Rancho Cañada de los Alisos that was granted to Jose Serrano in 1842.
 Following a period of cattle and crop farming, Serrano had to foreclose the property in 1864 due to a drought.
 Dwight Whiting bought most of the land in 1885 after it was divided up by land developer J. S. Slauson.
 Whiting developed a large portion of the property into the city of El Toro, now known as Lake Forest.
 Whiting Ranch was left mostly untouched until a 1959 sale of the area to V.P.
 Baker and Associates, who have since built homes near the site.